 - There is no concentricity when hollow workpieces are grinded.

 - The workpiece having multiple diameters cannot be grinded easily.

-If you have any doubt or suggestion regarding “grinding machine” post please feel free to ask on comment section we’ll respond you.
+If you have any doubts or suggestions regarding the “grinding machine” post, please feel free to ask in the comment section we’ll respond to you.